-A leaflet detailing the history and wildlife of the cemetery is available on the Stroud Town Council website.
+A leaflet detailing the history and wildlife of the cemetery is available on the Stroud Town Council website – near the bottom of the page is Stroud Cemetery and Local Nature Reserve PDF.
 (Stroud Local History Society helped with the research)

 First published in ‘A Millennium Miscellany’ in 2000 by Stroud Local History Society

 A LIVING CHURCHYARD AND CEMETERY PROJECT

 Researched by Clive Burcher 1998 Copyright